localcode/localco.de/notes.md

 ### Static Files

 Static files, such as css, javascript, and icons, can be placed in a few locations during development.
 They can be placed in static/, or appname/static/.
-The django commandline command `python manage.py collectstatic` whould search through these directories and copy all the needed static files into the directory designated by `STATIC_ROOT`, which is set as `'/Library/WebServer/Documents/static/localcode/'` for local development, and `'/home/localcode/webapps/static/'` for deployment on webfaction.
+The django commandline command `python manage.py collectstatic` should search through these directories and copy all the needed static files into the directory designated by `STATIC_ROOT`, which is set as `'/Library/WebServer/Documents/static/localcode/'` for local development, and `'/home/localcode/webapps/static/'` for deployment on webfaction.

 ### Media